The following article is written by IDTA Member Dani McLeod for Your Trading Edge magazine.

 Some traders I know are naturally night owls and function very well trading in the evenings or on very little sleep.
 One of my trading buddy’s is one of them!
 He trades the US open at 11.30 pm his time until about 1 am and then gets up at 4 am to go work in his catering business during the day.
 As he says, he’s so used to functioning like that it’s not an issue and if his trading results are anything to go by it really isn’t a problem; he is smashing it!!
 So much so that he is on the verge of selling that catering business to be a full-time trader.

-What works for one person doesn’t necessarily work for another and especially in trading, it’s important to figure out what works best for us because at the end of the day, it needs to be a sustainable long term strategy in more ways than one.
+What works for one person doesn’t necessarily work for another and especially in trading, it’s important to figure out what day trading strategies work best for us because at the end of the day, it needs to be a sustainable long term strategy in more ways than one.

 I had hit a crossroad with trading and it was either quit trading altogether (never!) or come up with a creative solution.
 My style of trading is very, very short term meaning I am in and out of the market with profits in a matter of minutes.
 My average trade is less than 5 minutes with the majority paying in around 1- 2 minutes and I have to trade when there is good volatility in the market usually around a market open.
 This means that it’s either when the US wakes up or when the European markets wake up.
 The Asian open isn’t an option for me at this stage time-wise.